 With less overhead costs compared to the big banks, peer to peer platforms can offer borrowers more competitive rates, paid back over a set timeframe often through direct debit.

-If you're a borrower in need of some cash for your overseas adventure or after a sweet new ride and want lower loan rates than what most banks can offer, peer to peer lending may be just down your money alley.
+If you're a borrower in need of some cash for your home reno or after a sweet new ride and want lower loan rates than what most banks can offer, peer to peer lending may be just down your money alley.

 But it's important to search the financial market to make sure you're getting the best deal.
 Visit Mozo's personal loan and car loan hubs to compare the loans on offer from the major banks and credit unions as well.

 With a low interest rate and fast online application, P2P lending is pretty much a win/win situation for Aussie borrowers.
-SocietyOne for instance, allows you to borrow amounts from $5,000 to $30,000 over 1-3 years, with no upfront fee, monthly service fee or exit fee.
+SocietyOne for instance, allows you to borrow amounts from $5,000 to $50,000 over 2-5 years, with no monthly service fee or exit fee.

 Here's a look at how P2P loans compare against the Big Banks and other low rate loans from Big Bank alternatives: